frc1678/robot-code-public/README.md

 ## Building the Code

-We use [bazel](https://bazel.io) to build our code.
+We use [bazel](https://bazel.build) to build our code.
 You must be running linux to use bazel.
 A typical bazel build command would look like this:
+  * For example, if you want to build main.cpp in o2016 folder:

 ```
-bazel build //o2016 --cpu=roborio
+bazel build //o2016:main
 ```
+Keep in mind that you DO NOT include the file type in the name while building or testing

 You should also test anything that you change: